 What Steps Should You Take Now?

-The question many of us are thinking is “Will a GDPR law suit be filed against my firm if our website is non-compliant on May 25th?”
+The question many of us are thinking is “Will a GDPR law suit be filed against my firm if our website is non-compliant?”
 There’s really no way to know, but I certainly hope not.
 One thing is for sure, it can’t hurt to proactively avoid problems.
 Besides, allowing visitors basic privacy choices isn’t such a bad idea, right?
 Here are a few simple things you can do to help your site comply:

 - Share your privacy rules internally so everyone at the firm knows how to handle sensitive data.